 The amount of potential future acquisitions by the Corporation in fiscal 2020 and revenue and NOI growth for 2020 may be considered a financial outlook, as defined by applicable securities legislation, contained in this MD&A and the accompanying news release.
 Such information and any other financial outlooks or future-oriented financial information has been approved by management of the Corporation as of the date hereof.
-Such financial outlook or future-oriented financial information is provided for the purpose of presenting information about management's current expectations and goals relating to the future business of the Corporation.
+Such financial outlook or future-oriented financial information about management's current expectations and goals relating to the future business of the Corporation.
 Readers are cautioned that reliance on such information may not be appropriate for other purposes.